bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

-unchanged, so those entries in the Jacobian are just the identify function and zeros, while the other :math:`x_{d+1:D}` vars are scaled by the :math:`exp(s(\cdot))` values so it's gradient is just the value it is scaled by, which form the other part of the diagnoal.
+unchanged, so those entries in the Jacobian are just the identify function and zeros, while the other :math:`x_{d+1:D}` vars are scaled by the :math:`exp(s(\cdot))` values so it's gradient is just the value it is scaled by, which form the other part of the diagonal.
 The other non-zero, non-diagonal part of the Jacobian can be ignored because it's never used.
 Putting this all together, the logarithm of the Jacobian determinant simplifies to: